-FREEHOLD, NJ – The winter holidays are a time for family and friends to get together.
-Holiday décor that glitters and glows means that everyone should be careful with candles, holiday lights and Christmas trees, according to Monmouth County officials.
+FREEHOLD, NJ – The unfortunate fire that destroyed a family’s home in Little Silver recently is a reminder that everyone should be careful with candles, holiday lights and Christmas trees, according to Monmouth County Fire Marshal Henry Stryker

-“By keeping in mind some fire safety basics, residents can improve their safety and greatly reduce their chances of becoming a holiday fire statistic,” Freeholder John P. Curley said.“The top two things to remember are to exercise care and caution if you are using candles and make sure that you keep your Christmas tree watered.”
+“By keeping in mind some fire safety basics, residents can greatly reduce their chances of becoming a holiday fire statistic,” Stryker said.
+“The top two things to remember are to exercise care and caution if you are using candles and make sure that you keep your Christmas tree watered.”

 Recommendations for safe candle use are: